Undergraduate Programme (BA)

 LING2056 “Sociolinguistics”; and

-Students should enroll in the ‘English in the Discipline’ course for Linguistics.
-This course provides a learning experience which combines English enhancement with the acquisition of disciplinary knowledge and skills
+Students should enrol in the ‘English in the Discipline’ course for Linguistics.
+This course provides a learning experience which combines English enhancement with the acquisition of disciplinary knowledge and skills.

 Minor in General Linguistics